Severely and Permanently Disabled Resident Exclusion

 If you or your spouse that lives with you are severely and permanently disabled2, you can buy a home of equal or lesser value than your existing home and transfer the trended base year value of your existing home to your new property.
 Also, you can modify your current home as long as the modifications directly satisfy disability requirements.

 The transfer of a trended base value from one property to another is a one-time benefit only.
 You must buy or newly construct a replacement property within two years of the sale of the original property.
-Both the original property and the replacement property must be your principal place of residence, and you must file your claim within three years following the purchase or completion of new construction of your replacement property.
+Both the original property and the replacement property must be your principal place of residence, and you must file your claim within three years to receive retroactive relief following the purchase or completion of new construction of your replacement property.
 Once you have filed and received this tax relief, neither you nor your spouse who resides with you will qualify to receive this benefit again.

 If a person has been granted a Proposition 60/90 benefit and subsequently becomes severely and permanently disabled, he/she may also qualify for a Proposition 110 benefit.